scrappyCoco/Etl/README.md

 | 6dc6349b-c927-45e4-ab2f-b73e9ff11962 | 30.20  | 2          |
 ```

-As a rule stage data and core live on different servers.
-We must regularly load batches of data from the Stage, load it into core data and transform it.
+Usually Stage Level and Core live on different servers.
+We must regularly load batches of data from the Stage, load it into Core data and transform it.
 This process has name ELT (Extract-Load-Transform).
 For a long time we have using a SSIS to do it.
 But it has some disadvantages:
 1. Each ELT process we have to design manually, this is very time-consuming.
 2. As was mentioned in the previous sentence, this process is written manually by an data-engineer and SSIS-package exists as a XML-file, that has dozens lines of code.
 Code review of this file is also very time-consuming and not easy.

 So, we have to load batch of data from the Stage server to the Core server, then transform it and save.